ahasanulislam973/event-management/README.md

 ### Update the database connection settings according to local environment:

 ### Run the Project:
-1. Open your web browser and enter the following URL: http://localhost/event-management
+1. Open web browser and enter the following URL: http://localhost/event-management

 ## Features: